How to Learn Agile? - A Step-by-Step Guide

 You will remain relevant in the field of Agile only if you put efforts towards continuous improvement and learning.
 The domain is undergoing many interesting changes frequently.
 As a result, it makes sense to have a growth mindset and look for ongoing development in your career.
 For this step, you can attend conferences and workshops.
 Don’t lose touch with your industry peer network.
 Their nuggets of information will help you know what is currently trending in this space.

 You should regularly review and reflect on your Agile practices.
 The action will help you identify areas for improvement.
 You can also ask for feedback from your team.
 I think retrospectives would be a good way to incorporate changes in Agile processes for the better.
-Continuous learning and improvement will help you adapt to evolving project needs.
+Continuous learning and improvement will help you adapt to evolving project needs and also learn about the Is Agile is Still Relevant.

 Conclusion